Leafinmilo/kamui-den-4/_posts/2023-03-30-Ryuunoshin-sword.md

 In Edo period, 長刀 can refer to Naginata.
 However, it is likely not pronounced as Naginata (Furigana wasn't given) because the sequence of events literally showed Atena with a Naginata.
 And Sanpei Shirato uses Hiragana to address Atena's weapon.

+## Some facts about Ryuunoshin's sword:

+1. Kamui could draw it from his back when he was much younger.
+2. It doesn't look like there is provision to slot in a Kodzuka (not all swords had this slot anyway).
+3. It has a squareish Tsuba.
+Though to be fair, it is not that uncommon for the swords in Kamui-den to be drawn with squareish Tsuba.
+4. The Tsuba is well decorated, and has the words Kusaka.
+5. The pinning (Mekugi) isn't on the 2nd or 4th position.
+Though to be fair, no close up shots of swords drawn in all the volumes had their Mekugi drawn.
+6. Handle length is long.
+Though to be fair, it is not that uncommon for the swords in Kamui-den to have long handles (i.e. longer than you would expect a modern katana to have).

 ## Is it a Japanese Blade?
 ### What is 刀?
 It is important to note that the 刀 means "blade" in the Japanese language, specifically a single edged blade.
 Linguistically, it doesn't refer to any particular sword and it can also refer to knives.